Interview

 Important Disclosures

-Funds that emphasize investments in small/mid-cap companies will generally experience greater price volatility.
-Diversification does not eliminate the risk of experiencing investment losses.
-ETFs are considered to have continuous liquidity because they allow for an individual to trade throughout the day.
-A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
-These costs, which are not reflected in annual fund operating expenses, affect the Fund’s performance.
+Exchange Traded Funds (ETFs) are considered to have continuous liquidity because they allow for an individual to trade throughout the day, which may indicate higher transaction costs and result in higher taxes when fund shares are held in a taxable account.

 Sprott Asset Management USA, Inc. is the Investment Adviser to the Sprott ETFs.
 ALPS Distributors, Inc. is the Distributor for the Sprott ETFs and is a registered broker-dealer and FINRA Member.
+ALPS Distributors, Inc. is not affiliated with Sprott Asset Management USA, Inc.